 Alumni (PhD students and post-docs I have mentored)

 Dr. Erica Trump (Carnegie Mellon University, now at OSIsoft)

 Dr. Taina Yli-Juuti (University of Helsinki, now at University of Eastern Finland)

 Dr. Benjamin Murphy (Stockholm University, now at US Environmental Protection Agency)

-Dr. Jan Julin (Stockholm University)
+Dr. Jan Julin (Stockholm University, now at ThermoCalc AB)